Torrent Privacy Risks: How to Torrent Safely and Anonymously?

 KEY TAKEAWAYS

-Although torrenting was created with the best intentions, it isn’t flawless.
+Torrenting was created with the best intentions, but it isn’t flawless.
 For one, when on a torrent network, your IP address is available to everyone else on the same network.
 This is a recipe for disaster as far as the internet is concerned.

 This is why we recommend using a VPN when torrenting.
 With a VPN, you can rest assured that your online activities are encrypted and your IP address is masked.